8balloon/eigenstate/README.md

 #### Optimization

-Eigenstate state is immutable.
+Eigenstate state is always immutable.
 This empowers you to use React's ```shouldComponentUpdate``` to speed up your application.

 Eigenstate also batches synchronous-sequential updates, so invoking several pure methods in succession (like ```state.firstPureMethod(); state.secondPureMethod()```) will only trigger a single re-render of your application view.